ChristopherFu01/CHOCAnxiety/README.md

 ## Data Description

 This dataset contains information collected by the Centers for Disease Control and Prevention (CDC) on anxiety-related indicators from April 4th, 2020 to June 30th, 2023.
 The data has been curated for the purpose of analyzing demographic disparities in anxiety prevalence and understanding potential contributing factors.
 It includes various demographic, socioeconomic, and temporal attributes to enable in-depth analysis.

-Note that due to multiple team members working on different jupyter notebooks, copies of the dataset were used.
-Although the name of the files differ, they all refer to the same dataset provided by the CDC.
-The following files were used:

-- `WHO.csv`
+The following dataset was used:

 - `anxiety_data.csv`
-- `csv-1.csv`

 ### Variables